OpenTreeOfLife/reference-taxonomy/doc/method/sources.md

 ### Taxonomy sources

-We build the present version of OTT from eight sources.
+We build the present version of OTT from nine sources.
 Five of these are curated online taxonomies : NCBI, GBIF, IRMNG, Index Fungorum, and WoRMS.
-The remaining three are an automatically generation classification based on sequence clustering (SILVA); a family-specific classification based on a published phylogeny (Lamiales); and a set of user-generated taxonomy patches.
-The primary inputs are NCBI and GBIF, while incorporation of other taxonomies has been driven by curator requests.
+The remaining four are an automatically generation classification based on sequence clustering (SILVA); a family-specific classification based on a published phylogeny (Lamiales); an order-level classification of Fungi (Hibbett2007); and a set of user-generated taxonomy additions.
+The primary inputs are NCBI and GBIF, while incorporation of other taxonomies has been driven by curator requests where NCBI and GBIF did not provide sufficient coverage and / or had out-of-date classifications.

 The choice and ranking of input taxonomies reflects the need for 1) mapping tips from phylogenies to taxa in taxonomies; 2) a backbone hierarchy in the absence of phylogenies that cover a particular clade; and 3) coverage of the synthetic tree beyond the tips present in the input trees to the [MMM] species species that are described in the literature [citation needed].
-We also limit the list to taxonomies that are available for download and licensed for re-use [re-wording probably required, and decide if we want to specifically mention taxonomies that we wanted to use but can't].
+We also limit our sources to taxonomies that are available for download and licensed for re-use [re-wording probably required, and decide if we want to specifically mention taxonomies that we wanted to use but can't].

-*NCBI Taxonomy*
+OTT assembly is dependent on the input order of the sources - higher ranked inputs take priority over lower ranked inputs.
+The ranking of inputs is as follows (with detail and justification given below): 1) SILVA; 2) Lamiales; 3) Hibbett2007; 4) Index Fungorum (fungi only); 5) WoRMS (decapods only); 6) NCBI; 7) IRMNG; 8) GBIF; 9) OTT additions.

+*NCBI*
 The first objective of the Open Tree taxonomy is to align OTUs across phylogenetic studies.
 This need is largely met by using the NCBI taxonomy, since (1) most phylogenies are molecular, (2)